cyrilbois/developer-playbook/architecture.md

 Fitness Functions:

-* Testing for "First Principles" \(basis that will be hard to correct in the long term and the negative impacts in production can only be monitored later when they stack up\):
+* Testing for "First Principles" \(basis that will be hard to correct in the long term and the negative impacts in production can only be monitored later when they stack up\) -&gt; can be de priortized for first mvp?:
   * Code Quality
   * Complexity
   * Functionality \(easier to test and interpret where the error is on unit level but in the end only relevant on the quality level of the solution\)